Walk and Talk

 Solvitur ambulando (it is solved by walking)

-Walk and Talk options
+Walk options

 One hour